 Architectural historians regard Glen Mary as one of the finest surviving rural examples of High Greek Revival “raised cottage” in the United States.

-Glen Mary is the only known example of a plantation house using simulated brownstone. in the late 1840’s, at the time Glen Mary was built, brownstone was all the rage in New York City.
+Glen Mary is the only known example of a homestead using simulated brownstone. in the late 1840’s, at the time Glen Mary was built, brownstone was all the rage in New York City.
 Brownstone’s rich chocolate brown color was admired for its ostentatious magnificence and refinement which came to epitomize luxury and architectural sophistication.

 Inspired by the 18th century discovery of ancient Greek monuments, the Grecian style swept across the United States during the second quarter of the 19th century becoming the inspiration for the Greek Revival style of architecture.
 “Nowhere did the Greek Revival produce a more perfect blending of the dignified and the gracious, the impressive and domestic than the lovely houses of the 1830’s and 40’s in Georgia…”, “Greek Revival Architecture in America” by Talbot Hamlin.